Jorge Rondón: Pittsburgh Pirates

 Rondón was claimed off waivers by the Pittsburgh Pirates on October 26, 2015.
-He began the 2016 season with the Triple-A Indianapolis Indians, and was promoted to the major leagues on June 19.
+On December 13, Rondón was removed from the 40-man roster and sent outright to the Triple-A Indianapolis Indians.
+Rondón began the 2016 season with Indianapolis, and was promoted to the major leagues on June 19, 2016.
+In 2 appearances for the Pirates, he allowed 7 runs on 9 hits with 4 strikeouts over 3 2/3 innings pitched.
 On June 24, Rondón was designated for assignment.
+He cleared waivers and was sent outright to Indianapolis on July 4.